localstack/docs/content/en/contributing/multi-account-region-testing.md

 We can additionally prefer to create a commit eg: [da3f8d5](https://github.com/localstack/localstack/pull/9751/commits/da3f8d5f2328adb7c5c025722994fea4433c08ba) to test the pipeline for non-default credentials against your changes.

 {{< alert title="Note">}}
-Make sure to revert these chnages after the tests are completed.
+Make sure to revert these changes after the tests are completed.
 {{< /alert >}}